linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/16 European Monetary System Union.md

 1

-0.9

-0.8

-0.7

-1999 2000 2001 2002 2003 2004 2005 2006 2007 2008 2009 2010 2011 2012 2013 2014 2015 2016 2017 2018 2019 2020 2021 2022

-**Figure 16.2** !e dollar–euro exchange rate, 1999–2022
+**Figure 16.2** The dollar–euro exchange rate, 1999–2022

-415

-International Finance

-16.20 THE EUROSYSTEM
+### 16.20 The Eurosystem

-!e overall decision-making structure and control of monetary policy in the eurozone is carried out in the

-framework of the eurosystem. !e eurosystem comprises the ECB and the 19 national central banks (NCBs);

-the governing bodies of the eurosystem are the Executive Board and the Governing Council. !e Executive

-Board consists of the president, vice president and four directors of the ECB, while the Governing Council is

-made up of the six members of the Executive Board and governors of the 19 NCBs. !e Governing Council

-is the main decision-making body and formulates monetary policy for the eurozone area, taking decisions

-- n interest rates, reserve requirements and the provision of liquidity to financial markets and institutions.
-!e Governing Council meets every two weeks in Frankfurt and each of its 25 members has one vote; the Executive Board implements decisions taken by the Governing Council including giving instructions to the 19 NCBs.
+The overall decision-making structure and control of monetary policy in the eurozone is carried out in the framework of the eurosystem.
+The eurosystem comprises the ECB and the 19 national central banks (NCBs); the governing bodies of the eurosystem are the Executive Board and the Governing Council.
+The Executive Board consists of the president, vice president and four directors of the ECB, while the Governing Council is made up of the six members of the Executive Board and governors of the 19 NCBs.
+The Governing Council is the main decision-making body and formulates monetary policy for the eurozone area, taking decisions on interest rates, reserve requirements and the provision of liquidity to financial markets and institutions.
+The Governing Council meets every two weeks in Frankfurt and each of its 25 members has one vote; the Executive Board implements decisions taken by the Governing Council including giving instructions to the 19 NCBs.
 So, while the decision-making process is highly centralized, the implementation process is in fact quite decentralized with the NCBs carrying out the decisions in their national money markets.

-!e independent ECB has been modelled on the Bundesbank.
-Indeed, De Grauwe (2003) argues that the

-language used by the dra(ers of the statutes on the ECB was tougher on in$ation and political independence

-than the statutes of the Bundesbank. !e ECB has a statutory duty to ensure ‘price stability’, whose definition

-was le( to the ECB to define: ‘the primary objective of the ECB’s monetary policy is to maintain price stability.

-!e ECB aims at in$ation rates of below, but close to, 2% over the medium term'.
-While the objectives of the

-ECB are laid out in the Maastricht Treaty, Article 105 in particular makes it clear that the prime objective is

-price stability, though it permits the ECB 'without prejudice to the objective of price stability' to take into

-account general economic policies within the eurozone area, including levels of employment, though these are

-very much secondary to the main objective.
-From its _Monthly Report_ it is quite clear that the ECB itself regards

-its sole objective as being the maintenance of price stability.
+The independent ECB has been modelled on the Bundesbank.
+Indeed, De Grauwe (2003) argues that the language used by the drafters of the statutes on the ECB was tougher on inflation and political independence than the statutes of the Bundesbank.
+The ECB has a statutory duty to ensure 'price stability', whose definition was left to the ECB to define: 'the primary objective of the ECB's monetary policy is to maintain price stability.
+The ECB aims at inflation rates of below, but close to, 2% over the medium term'.
+While the objectives of the ECB are laid out in the Maastricht Treaty, Article 105 in particular makes it clear that the prime objective is price stability, though it permits the ECB 'without prejudice to the objective of price stability' to take into account general economic policies within the eurozone area, including levels of employment, though these are very much secondary to the main objective.
+From its _Monthly Report_ it is quite clear that the ECB itself regards its sole objective as being the maintenance of price stability.

-!e Maastricht Treaty is very clear on the political independence of the ECB, and Article 107 states that:
+The Maastricht Treaty is very clear on the political independence of the ECB, and Article 107 states that:

-When exercising the powers and carrying out the tasks and duties conferred upon them by this

-Treaty … neither the ECB nor a national central bank, nor any member of their decision making bodies

-shall seek or take instructions from Community institutions or bodies, from any Government of a

-Member State or from any other body.
+When exercising the powers and carrying out the tasks and duties conferred upon them by this Treaty … neither the ECB nor a national central bank, nor any member of their decision making bodies shall seek or take instructions from Community institutions or bodies, from any Government of a Member State or from any other body.

-!e independence of the ECB has been secured by several means.
-Firstly, the Maastricht Treaty conditions,

-which can themselves only be modified by unanimous approval of all EU member states.
-Secondly, the minutes

-- f its Governing Council meeting – when it sets the target level of short-term interest rates for the euro – are not published, nor is the voting record of its members – this protects national central bank governors from fear of job losses for not voting the way that their national governments would like.
-Finally, the ECB is also prohibited from printing money to finance any member state's fiscal deficit. !ere have been criticisms about the potential lack of accountability of the ECB, but it has made some moves to dispel such criticisms.
-For instance, the President of the Bank holds a press conference a(er every meeting of the Governing Council to explain its interest rate policy; the ECB also publishes its _Monthly Report_ which explains in some detail the basis of its policies.
+The independence of the ECB has been secured by several means.
+Firstly, the Maastricht Treaty conditions, which can themselves only be modified by unanimous approval of all EU member states.
+Secondly, the minutes of its Governing Council meeting – when it sets the target level of short-term interest rates for the euro – are not published, nor is the voting record of its members – this protects national central bank governors from fear of job losses for not voting the way that their national governments would like.
+Finally, the ECB is also prohibited from printing money to finance any member state's fiscal deficit.
+There have been criticisms about the potential lack of accountability of the ECB, but it has made some moves to dispel such criticisms.
+For instance, the President of the Bank holds a press conference after every meeting of the Governing Council to explain its interest rate policy; the ECB also publishes its _Monthly Report_ which explains in some detail the basis of its policies.

-While the ECB has a target rate of in$ation of close to 2%, it has made it clear that this is a medium-term

-target (the precise time period is not defined) and as such it can permit this target to be exceeded in the short

-run.
-Indeed, in the first 285 months of the euro the 2% in$ation target was exceeded in 116 of the months

-(that is, 40.7% of the time); however, the deviations were not generally substantial except for a period during

-416

-The European Monetary System and European Monetary Union

-September 2007 to October 2008 when it was above 3% with a peak of 4.0% in June and July 2008, following

-the Russian invasion of Ukraine it peaked at 10.7% in October 2022.
-In fact, during the period January 1999 to

-October 2022 covering 285 months, the monthly average annualized rate of in$ation was 1.84%. !e behaviour

-- f the in$ation rate in the eurozone is depicted in Figure 16.3. !e ECB uses an intermediate monetary targeting system to achieve its in$ation target, and in particular it has set a reference value for the rate of growth of the M3 money supply in the eurozone of 4.5% per annum, though it permits the reference value to be exceeded or undershot so long as the in$ation target is likely to be met over the medium term. !e main policy decision of the Governing Council is to set the _refinancing rate_ which is the rate of interest at which it will provide liquidity to the banking system in exchange for eligible reserves such as euro-denominated Treasury bills.
+While the ECB has a target rate of inflation of close to 2%, it has made it clear that this is a medium-term target (the precise time period is not defined) and as such it can permit this target to be exceeded in the short run.
+Indeed, in the first 285 months of the euro the 2% inflation target was exceeded in 116 of the months (that is, 40.7% of the time); however, the deviations were not generally substantial except for a period during September 2007 to October 2008 when it was above 3% with a peak of 4.0% in June and July 2008, following the Russian invasion of Ukraine it peaked at 10.7% in October 2022.
+In fact, during the period January 1999 to October 2022 covering 285 months, the monthly average annualized rate of inflation was 1.84%.
+The behaviour of the inflation rate in the eurozone is depicted in Figure 16.3.
+The ECB uses an intermediate monetary targeting system to achieve its inflation target, and in particular it has set a reference value for the rate of growth of the M3 money supply in the eurozone of 4.5% per annum, though it permits the reference value to be exceeded or undershot so long as the inflation target is likely to be met over the medium term.
+The main policy decision of the Governing Council is to set the _refinancing rate_ which is the rate of interest at which it will provide liquidity to the banking system in exchange for eligible reserves such as euro-denominated Treasury bills.